michalciurus/michalciurus.github.io/_posts/2017-04-14-dynamic-ui-testing-http-mocking.md

 You have no way of messaging the app's API while running UI tests - it's a different process.
 You can't dynamically (while running a test) change the stubbed response.
 There's no way to call [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) in the app process, from the UI tests process to change the current stubbed response.
 That leaves us with hosting a mock server, right?
 There's a mock server running and you contact it if you need to switch the responses dynamically.

 I started wondering in which language should I implement the mock server.
-But then - thank god 🙏🏻 - I consulted [@Cojoj](https://twitter.com/cojoj) and he asked me: "Why not run the server **inside** the unit tests process?".
+But then - thank god 🙏🏻 - I consulted [@Cojoj](https://twitter.com/cojoj) and he asked me: *"Why not run the server **inside** the unit tests process?"*.
 It turned out to be a great idea!
 I used the awesome [Swifter](https://github.com/httpswift/swifter) framework for that.

 • It's very easy to setup.